CallumBindley/readme-template/README.md

 #
 ## License
-This project is licensed under the terms of the [MIT](LICENSE.md) license.
+This project is free to use under the terms of the [MIT](LICENSE.md) license.

 #
 ## Links